 This website provides an account of how those objects have been cared for and plans for the future to create a public-facing digital archive.

 This project is led by the Manchester Art Gallery, in collaboration with Archives+ and the University of Manchester.
-The project is supported by The National Lottery Heritage Fund.
+The project has been supported by The National Lottery Heritage Fund and The National Archives.